-It’s a new year.
-I just finished taking pictures of hoar frost.
+On a clear, crispy winter morning, I’d just finished taking pictures of hoar frost.
 Fairyland stuff.
 I’m trying to do what feels right.
 And you?
 Are you walking each day?
 Learning how to knit?
 Adding kale to your smoothies?

 Before you dive headlong into your new year’s resolutions, I’d like to encourage you to embrace changes that simplify–not complicate–your life.

 Sometimes we overlook this step because we’re excited to make things happen.

 Taking pictures of hoar frost reminded me of a story by the great novelist Leo Tolstoy.
 A delightful folktale, The Three Hermits.